 Gentoo suffered a minor setback a few years ago when its comprehensive Wiki went offline.
-Fortunately, it has since been restored.
+Fortunately, it has since been restored and now includes the official Gentoo handbook.
 There's also a small diehard Gentoo following on Reddit if you need further help.

 Unlike barebones distros like Arch Linux and Gentoo, Ubuntu is designed to be ideal for beginners, complete with a desktop interface and automatic updates.